RudranilJadhav/WannaHack-CTFWriteup/README.md

 ***Solution***
 - This one is also preaty stright forward
-- Just click on Initiate Suffering and put the given commmand in WSL/Linux/Ubantu terminal.
+- Just click on Initiate Suffering and run the given commmand in WSL/Linux/Ubantu terminal.
 -  Flag : WannaHack{345y_netcat_fVcHlP9D}

 ### 16. Cheap Amazon